First-class photo scanning & video transfer in Massachusetts

 MASSACHUSETTS DIGITIZING DROP OFF LOCATIONS

 EverPresent projects often have multiple moving parts, with media ranging across several formats and various stories to tell.
 Our team understands that trust is paramount.
-This is why many Massachusetts families choose our personalized doorstep pickups.
-Doorstep pickups are easily booked based on the schedule below.
-You will get a call before your appointment so you can let us know exactly where you left your project (doorstep, porch, etc) and we will safely pick it up.
-Your VHS tapes, photo albums, etc. are packed in weatherproof bins and barcoded before being taken to our state-of-the-art lab for processing.
+This is why many Connecticut families choose our personalized doorstep pickups.
+Doorstep pickups are easily booked by clicking the button below.
+You will get a call before your appointment where you can let us know exactly where you left your project (doorstep, porch, etc) and we will safely pick it up.
+Your VHS to digital, photo albums, etc. are packed in weatherproof bins and barcoded before being taken to our state-of-the-art lab for processing.

 A HISTORY OF PHOTOGRAPHY IN MASSACHUSETTS – TRIVIA